Every year, people travel to Mashhad-e Ardehal on the second Friday of autumn to mourn and represent the religious ritual.

 Back in 2012, the ritual was inscribed on the UNESCO’s representative list of the Intangible Cultural Heritage of Humanity.

-Here are photos of the ceremony released by different Iranian news outlets:
+Here are photos of the religious Carpet Washing Ceremony released by different Iranian news outlets: